zulip/zulip/templates/zerver/help/user-groups.md

 ### Modify a user group

 Organization administrators can modify any user group.
 Members can modify any user group they are a part of.
+Guests cannot modify user groups.

 {start_tabs}